 You will get a Bookstart Baby pack in your baby's first year, usually from your health visitor or other health professional.
-Your child will also get a Bookstart Treasure pack when they are three or four years old from their nursery, playgroup or other early years setting.
+Your child will also get a Bookstart Treasure pack when they are 3 or 4 years old from their nursery, playgroup or other early years setting.

 Visit the Bookstart website to enjoy interactive storybooks and games, and to find out about events at your local library.
 You'll also find plenty of other book recommendations.

-You could also visit the Words for Life website for reading tips and ideas.
+You could also visit Words for Life for reading tips and ideas.

 Wash out a plastic screw-top bottle and put dried lentils or beans inside.
 Shake it around in front of your child and they will learn how to make a noise with it.